 - No food or drinks of any kind are allowed within the Special Collections registration area or the reading room, regardless of their container.

 - Coats and bags of any kind (including purses) are to be left in a locker.
-They are not allowed in the reading room.

 - Only pencils will be used when in the presence of Special Collections materials.

 - Researchers are permitted to use personal laptops.